-To reinforce the current C1 Countryside designation within the Local Plan, special constraints will be placed on some form of development.
+To reinforce the character if the Village and Country park and to complement the current C1 Countryside designation within the Local Plan, special constraints will be placed on some forms of development.

 Policy TH13 - Cockington Village and Country Park

 Within Cockington Village and Cockington Country Park: the change of use to or new A3, A4 or A5 class use will only be supported if it is restricted to opening for trading in daytime hours (generally between 08.00 and 18.00).